sasquatch678/A-Painted-World/README.md

 Before updating, please check the changelog and back up your saves.
 You may need to start a new game after certain updates.

 Updating is like installing the list.
-Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.
+Simply make sure your paths are the same and tick the `overwrite existing modlist` button.
+You may also need to reset your resolution in the Oblivion.ini in the profiles folder. **Note**: Any mods you have added will be deleted when updating unless prefixed with [NoDelete].

 ## Removing the Modlist
 Simply delete the folder, and you have uninstalled it.